kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 Profile filters in Kaa are based on the [Spring Expression Language](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) (SpEL).
 All filters must be specified as predicates (statements which may be either true or false).
-For further reference on the filters syntax, please refer to the Spring documentation.
 Profile filters are evaluated using following context variables:

 * "cp" - Client-side endpoint profile